InstaPy/instapy-docker/README.md

 <br>`git clone https://github.com/InstaPy/instapy-docker.git`
 * Change your directory to docker-compose
 <br>`cd docker-compose`
-* If you previously ran `InstaPy` the classical way you have to move Instapy logs folder, which is by default saved in your home directory `~/InstaPy`, into the current folder otherwise you will loose all your previous data
+* If you previously ran `InstaPy` the classical way you have to move `InstaPy` logs folder, which is by default saved in your home directory `~/InstaPy`, into the current folder otherwise you will loose all your previous data
 <br>`mv ~/InstaPy .`
 * Copy the quickstart example file to get started
 <br>`cp -a docker_quickstart.py.example docker_quickstart.py`